Diana al-Hadid: Collections and awards

-In 2009, she was a USA Rockefeller Fellow and a New York Foundation for the Arts Fellow.
-In 2007 she won a Pollock-Krasner Foundation Grant, in 2011 she won a Joan Mitchell Foundation Grant.
-In 2020, she received The Academy of Arts and Letters Art Award.
-In 2021, she was awarded a Smithsonian Artist Research Fellowship to conduct research at the Freer Gallery of Art.
+In 2009, she held a USA Rockefeller Fellowship and was a New York Foundation for the Arts Fellow.
+She was awarded a Pollock-Krasner Foundation Grant in 2007 and a Joan Mitchell Foundation Grant in 2011.
+In 2020, she received the Academy of Arts and Letters Art Award.
+In 2021, she received a Smithsonian Artist Research Fellowship to conduct research at the Freer Gallery of Art.

-Collections holding her work include the DeCordova Museum and Sculpture Park, Whitney Museum of American Art, and the Virginia Museum of Fine Arts, Al-Hadid has shown work at the Secession in Vienna, Austria;
+Collections holding her work include the DeCordova Museum and Sculpture Park, the Whitney Museum of American Art and the Virginia Museum of Fine Arts.
+Al-Hadid has exhibited work at the Secession in Vienna, Austria.